AJGreaves/familyhub/README.md

 - The users `username` is added to each activity database entry automatically to match the user who created it.
 This links the two database collections together.

-- The `shortDescription` in the database is generated using python, taking the first 100 characters from the description provided by the user.
+- The `shortDescription` in the database is generated using Python, taking the first 100 characters from the description provided by the user.
 This short description is displayed on the activity cards on the home page and search results.

 [Example JSON from the activities collection](familyhubapp\data\schemas\activities.json)